Vish Viswanathan, Karthik Kumar, Thomas Willhalm, Patrick Lu, Blazej Filipiak, Sri Sakthivelu

 - Intel® MLC dynamically links to GNU C library (glibc/lpthread) and this library must be present on the system

-- Root privileges are required to run this tool as the tool modifies the H/W prefetch control MSR to enable/disable prefetchers for latency and b/w measurements
+- Root privileges are required to run this tool as the tool modifies the H/W prefetch control MSR to enable/disable prefetchers for latency and b/w measurements.
+Refer readme documentation on running without root privileges

-- MSR driver (not part of the download) should be loaded.
+- MSR driver (not part of the install package) should be loaded.
 This can typically be done with 'modprobe msr' command if it is not already included.

 It is challenging to accurately measure memory latencies on modern Intel processors as they have sophisticated h/w prefetchers.
 Intel® MLC automatically disables these prefetchers while measuring the latencies and restores them to their previous state on completion.
 The prefetcher control is exposed through MSR (https://software.intel.com/en-us/articles/disclosure-of-hw-prefetcher-control-on-some-intel-processors) and MSR access requires root level permission.
 So, Intel® MLC needs to be run as ‘root’ on Linux.
 On Windows, we have provided a signed driver that is used for this MSR access.
 If Intel® MLC can’t be run with root permissions, please consult the readme.pdf that can be found in the download package.